AerialRobotics-IITK/inter_iit_uav_guided_ugv/README.md

 4. For drone takeoff:

    Launch QGC and go to the safety settings, scroll to the bottom and uncheck the "all" option in arming safety checks.
 Just tick the GPS lock option and close.
-Wait for GPS lock, and then launch QGC to manually arm the drone for take-off
+Wait for GPS lock, and then launch QGC to manually arm the drone for take-off.
+QGC automatically hovers the drone at 10m, ensure to manually increse the drone height to 16-18m.

 5. For Prius detection and localization, in another terminal run:
    ```bash